-This chapter provides a general overview of the public engagement process and feedback received through the Berkeley-El Cerrito Corridor Access Plan (the Plan).
-Engagement Summaries for April 2021 - August 2021 and September 2021 - May 2022 are attached.
+This appendix provides a general overview of the public engagement process and feedback received through the Berkeley-El Cerrito Corridor Access Plan (the Plan).
+Milestone reports for each round of public engagement are attached.

 1.1 Engagement Timeline & Methods

 Public engagement was divided into three rounds, as shown in Figure 1, to align with the project's phases: (1) Define access needs; (2) Explore access options and analyze on-site BART rider parking; and 3) Refine strategies and develop implementation plan.